monsoonmaelstrom/book2/book2.md

 “Anything?”
 Liam asks.

-“No,” Peter says and I shake my head.
+“No,” Peter answers and I shake my head.

 “And have you two spent the past couple of hours becoming fast friends?”
 Alex teases.

 “Yeah.
 Peter braided my hair and everything,” I tell him sarcastically.

 “Are you two good?”
-Liam asks seriously.
+Liam inquires seriously.

 I look at Peter to find him looking at me as well.
 We both shrug.

-Liam sighs, and I can hear the frustration as he says, “Come on.
+Liam sighs, and I can hear the frustration in his voice as he says, “Come on.
 Let’s go talk to Reese.”

 We enter the shop together, with Liam at the front and Peter bringing up the rear.
 Once we’re inside, Peter flips the sign on the door to closed and locks it behind him.
-Reese comes out from the back and takes one look at our group of five and then lets out an exhale that makes it sound like she has the weight of the world pressing down on her shoulders.
+Reese comes out from the back and takes one look at our group of five, and then lets out an exhale that makes it sound like she has the weight of the world pressing down on her shoulders.
 There are no hugs for anyone this time.

 “I’ve been expecting you,” she says to me.

 “Since when?”
-I ask.
+I respond in question.

 “Since Liam brought you here.”